The amount of rent you pay depends on the type of home you live in. The rent you are charged will be shown on your annual rent notification letter.

 This is a quick and easy way to pay your rent.
 Send your completed mandate to your bank and email a copy to firstname.lastname@example.org or post to Housing and Inclusion Service, 49-51 Westgate, Skelmersdale, WN8 8LP.

-Alternatively visit one of our Customer Service Points or call 01695 585252 to receive a standing order mandate.
+Alternatively visit one of our Customer Service Points or call 01695 577177 to request a standing order mandate.

 You can text or email us at anytime to get your rent balance on demand.
 You will also get an update from us at the end of each month with the last ten transactions on your current rent account.